Web3-Pi/ethereum-transactions-firewall/README.md

 # Ethereum Transactions Firewall

-This simple tool is designed to increase interaction security with Ethereum.
+This simple tool is designed to increase the security of Ethereum interactions.
 It should be used with the [Ethereum On Raspberry Pi](https://github.com/Web3-Pi/Ethereum-On-Raspberry-Pi) suite.

 ## Setup